-Many Powertrain Control Modules (PCMs) today have 16-bit and even 32-bit processors.
+Many Powertrain Control Modules (PCMs) today have 32-bit and 64-bit processors.
 Though not as powerful as the latest desktop personal computers, PCMs can still crunch a lot of information.

 It's been said that today's automotive PCMs have more computing power than the Space Shuttle's main processors.
 Kind of scary to think about, isn't it?

 So, does it take a rocket scientist to troubleshoot and repair drivability problems in today's cars?
 No, but it does take a lot of knowledge, experience and sophisticated diagnostic equipment.
 Fortunately, you don't have to be an expert to replace engine management parts if you know something about the basics of computerized engine control, what the sensors do and how to diagnose common faults.

 From the outside, most PCMs look similar: just a metal box with some connectors on it.
 The PCM's job is to manage the powertrain.
 This includes the engine's ignition system, fuel injection system and emission controls.
 The PCM receives inputs from a wide variety of sensors and switches.
 Some of the more important ones will be discussed in the following paragraphs.